Gallery: "Hub Cities of America"

 6- Crestview, Florida

-Incorporated in 1916, Crestview earned its title because of the convergence (in or near the city) of Interstate 10, State Road 85, U.S. Highway 90, the Florida Gulf & Atlantic Railroad, and the Yellow River and Shoal River.
+Incorporated in 1916, Crestview earned its title because of the convergence (in or near the city) of Interstate 10, State Road 85, U.S. Highway 90, the Florida Gulf & Atlantic Railroad, and the Yellow & Shoal Rivers.

 7- Hagerstown, Maryland